satisfy-dev/learning-algoSdk/README.md

 ## Next Plan (Possibly)

+- [X] Use logic signatures in transaction without an account signature
+- [X] Deploy a test stateful contract using algoSDK
-- Try to sign logic signatures with sk
+- [] Try to sign logic signatures with sk
-- Get a logic signature in a group transaction and see how everything works together
+- [] Get a logic signature in a group transaction and see how everything works together
-- See what other wallet can be used to sign lsig
+- [] See what other wallet can be used to sign lsig
-- Try the myAlgo way of signing arbitrary data, and see if this would be useful for signing in functionality
+- [] Try the myAlgo way of signing arbitrary data, and see if this would be useful for signing in functionality
-- build a wallet that does everything you want it to do (start by forking myAlgo Connect and rewrite it)
+- [] build a wallet that does everything you want it to do (start by forking myAlgo Connect and rewrite it)

 ## To Run This Project